This Time (Dina Carroll song)

 "This Time" is a song by British singer-songwriter Dina Carroll, released on 15 February 1993 by A&M Records as the fourth single from her debut album, So Close (1993).
 The song was written by Carroll with Nigel Lowis, who also produced it.
 It features strings by the New York Philharmonic Orchestra, peaking at number 23 on the UK Singles Chart and number 78 on the Eurochart Hot 100.
-The music video for the song was directed by Michael Geoghegan.
+The accompanying music video was directed by Michael Geoghegan.

 Critical reception

 In his weekly UK chart commentary, James Masterton wrote that "This Time" follows the format of the Christmas hit "So Close" with "a slushy ballad that may just fail to capture the public imagination."
 Pan-European magazine Music & Media stated that Carroll is "more than just a dance diva with catchy repertoire.
 She can actually sing.
 The best way to prove that is always the ballad test, and she succeeds hands down."
-Alan Jones from Music Week gave the song four out of five and named it Pick of the Week, describing it as a "torchy ballad" and a "pretty and expensively produced song, [where] Carroll takes advantage of a lush, spacious mix to show her pedigree to fine effect."
+Alan Jones from Music Week gave the song a score of four out of five and named it Pick of the Week, describing it as a "torchy ballad" and a "pretty and expensively produced song, [where] Carroll takes advantage of a lush, spacious mix to show her pedigree to fine effect."
 James Hamilton from the Record Mirror Dance Update called it a "smash-bound" and "gorgeous" ballad.

 In a retrospective review, Pop Rescue said that "musically and vocally [it's] a really nice warm song – with plenty of space for Dina to show off her vocal diversity."
 Phil Shanklin of ReviewsRevues complimented the "strong interplay" between her and the background vocalists, who would later be singing in the British R&B girl group Eternal.
 He commented, "This backing vocal/lead vocal combination are a feature of this CD as well as the big cavernous, echoing sound which turns this track into a real power-house and emphasises the quality of Dina’s vocals."
 Tony Mortimer from East 17 reviewed the song for Smash Hits, stating, "This girl's gonna be massive".
 He added that "Gladys Knight probably inspired her somewhere along the line.
 I'd really like this to be a hit, it's slow and smoochy.
 Brilliant."